lukebedrosian/lukebedrosian.github.io/_projects/1_project.md

 **Crucial Conversations**

 Another book I'm currently devouring is *Crucial Conversations* by Grenny et al. This work breaks down the art of having crucial conversations, which are conversations when stakes are high, opinions vary, and emotions start to run strong.
-My mentor at The Aerospace Corporation, where I interned this past summer, recommended this book.
+My mentor at The Aerospace Corporation, where I am interning this summer, recommended this book.
 The ability to handle crucial conversations - correctly, that is - enables one to achieve greater success in our companies, careers, communities, relationships, personal health, etc. Already, this book flipped my worldview upside-down, and I'm excited to apply what I learn to all aspects of my life.

 **Outlive**

+I've followed Dr. Peter Attia, MD, for a while now.
+I first encountered his podcast, "The Drive," in the summer of 2021, and have been an avid listener since.
+Attia specializes in the practice of longevity, which is maximizing both lifespan (length of life) and healthspan (quality of life).
+When I learned Dr. Attia was releasing his book, *Outlive,* I immediately preordered it.
+Thusfar, this book lays the foundation for maximizing one's longevity in a very methodical way.
+I especially appreciate his understanding of risk and the mathematics (he did an engineering undergrad) behind death and suffering.
+I recommend this book to anybody that cares about their health and want to make methodical, impactful changes for the better.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/ai.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/3.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/crucial.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/outlive.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">